snap-stanford/snap-python/doc/source/reference/graphs.rst

         Returns an ID of a random node in the graph.

-     .. describe:: GetRndNI()
+     .. describe:: GetNIdV(NIdV)

-        Returns a node interator referring to a random node in the graph.
+        Returns IDs of all the nodes in vector *NIdV*, which must be of type *TIntV*.

      .. describe:: Edges()